evalkov/binder_designer/README.md

 contigmap.contigs=[B1-268/0 20-30] specifies that the target model has 1-268 residues in chain B, "/0" specifies chain breaks, and 20-30 is the residue range for binders.

-ppi.hotspot_res=[B166] where where B is the chain ID in the input pdb file of the hotspot residue and 166 is the residue number in the input pdb file of the hotspot residue.
+ppi.hotspot_res=[B166], where B is the chain ID in the hotspot residue's input pdb file and 166 is the residue number.

 Multiple hotspot residues can be specified as [A30,A33,A34], for example.